SWOT Analysis: How To Do One [With Template & Examples]

 After conducting a SWOT analysis, you may be asking yourself: What’s next?

-Putting together a SWOT analysis is only one step.
+Putting together a SWOT analysis is only the first step.
 Executing the findings identified by the analysis is just as important — if not more.

 Use your strengths to pursue opportunities from your analysis.